videojs/blog/source/_drafts/Video-js-7-Roadmap.md

 ---
 ![](woodland-road-falling-leaf-natural-38537.jpeg)

 Today, I’m excited to announce the roadmap to Video.js 7!
-While this is a major version update, the actual changes are not that major.
+While this is a major version update, there is very little that is actually breaking.
 The two main changes are the addition of videojs-http-streaming, VHS for short, and the removal of support for older versions of Internet Explorer.

 ![VJS 7](vjs 7 small.png)